XronosSchedulingLtd/scheduleradmindocs/controls.rst

 .. note::

-  Although there is just one "Calendar" in a new system, you can create as many public calendars as you like, and you can rename this one.
+  Although there is just one "Calendar" in a new system, you can create as many public calendars as you like, and you can rename the original one.
   Just create a Property and tick the "Public" check-box for it.

-  If you have more than one public calendar in your system, Scheduler let's guests choose which ones they will see.
+  If you have more than one public calendar in your system, Scheduler lets guests choose which ones they will see.

 The Suspension and Gap properties are used to massage the timetable as it is imported from your MIS.
 For full details see the